merkourisa/Digital-Storytelling-Group-Assignment/README.md

 # Digital-Storytelling-Group-Assignment

 The purpose of this project assignment is to play the role of a transmedia producer by creating content across multiple platforms.
-Thus you have to make a short film and, additionally, you have to create a comics or a game or a book (audio or augmented-reality), a real-time animation that connects with the storyworld of your short-film.
+Thus, you have to make a short film and, additionally, you have to create a comics or a game or a book (audio or augmented-reality), a real-time animation that connects with the storyworld of your short-film.

 ## Initial Settings
 - You must first create a [Github](https://github.com/) account, using the university email, and then fork the [repository](https://github.com/merkourisa/Digital-Storytelling-Group-Assignment).